Busy or Abiding?

 Today’s Scripture Readings: Psalm 120:1-7 | 2 Samuel 9:1-11:27 | John 15:1-27 | Proverbs 16:1-3

 “I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.
 John 15:5 NIV

 You were created to live a “fruitful” life.
 We all want that: to make a difference; to accomplish something important; to leave this life with a legacy of significance.
 But how do we get there?
-How do we live the “fruitful life”?
+How do we live e fruitful life?
 How do we “bear much fruit”?
+How do we flourish?

 One thing is certain; it won’t come just from being busy.
 We are a society that prides itself on busy-ness.
 We talk about being busy all the time.
 And many of us are really busy.
 We have come to believe that to be “busy” is to be significant.

 Jesus tells us that if we want to live fruitful lives, we must start by “abiding.”
 At its heart to abide is to “spend time with.”
 Abiding requires slowing down and spending time in the presence of the Father.
 Abiding requires slowing down long enough to abide in his word—to get our marching orders for the day.
 Abiding requires spending time meditating on scripture and enjoying time in the presence of God—times of abiding in his love.

 Prayer, time spent in the Word of God, meditating on scripture, taking the time to bask in the love of God, these are the “tools” that enable us to slow down for a while and abide.
 They are the tools that enable us to “sharpen the saw” to become more productive and fruitful.
 In abiding, we develop the ears to hear and to obey.
 Walking in obedience brings blessing, growth and fruitful living.